A Tail-Wagging Dog Isn’t Always a Happy Dog

 So, what does a tail wag mean?
 The most accurate interpretation is that the dog is willing to interact.
 The thing is, “interact” is a very broad term.
-Friendly dogs who want to interact by greeting, playing or snuggling wag their tails, but so do dogs who want to interact by fighting, biting and threatening.
-The simple observation that a dog is wagging her tail does not give you enough information to determine what kind of interaction the dog has in mind.
+Friendly dogs who want to interact by greeting, playing, or snuggling wag their tails, but so do dogs who want to interact by fighting, biting, and threatening.
+The simple observation that a dog is wagging their tail doesn’t give you enough information to determine what kind of interaction the dog has in mind.

 Another way that dogs give us information about what the wag means is speed.
-Fast wags that move through a big arc are associated with friendliness, while a slow wag that doesn’t move the tail much is a sign of an absence of friendliness.
-Sometimes, dogs who are a little nervous, or perhaps reserved, wag slowly, which simply shows some hesitancy about interacting.
+Fast wags that move through a big arc are associated with friendliness, while a slow wag that doesn’t move the tail much is a sign of an...absence of friendliness.
+Sometimes, dogs who are a little nervous, or maybe reserved, wag slowly, which simply shows some hesitancy about interacting.
 In other cases, a slow tail wag can signify aggressive tendencies.

 To sum up, the friendliest type of tail wag is the full-body wag with a rapidly moving, flexible tail swinging widely from side to side.
 In contrast, the least friendly tail wag, and the one of most concern in terms of potential aggression, is the slow twitch of only the tip on an otherwise unmoving, rigid tail attached to an equally stiff body.
 This unfriendly tail wag is frequently displayed prior to a bite.